andreagroferreira/laravel-redis-stream/README.md

 composer test-coverage
 ```

+> **Note**: To run the full test suite including feature tests, you need to have Redis installed and configured locally.
+The feature tests interact with an actual Redis server to verify the Redis Stream functionality.

 The tests include both unit tests for exceptions and feature tests for Redis Stream interactions.
+In our CI setup, we only verify basic functionality to avoid Redis configuration issues in automated environments.

 ## Contributing